 While the benchmark models a business environment in which refresh functions are an integral part of data maintenance, the refresh functions actually required in the benchmark do not attempt to model this aspect of the business environment.
-Their purpose is rather to demonstrate the update functionality for the DBMS, while simultaneously assessing an appropriate performance cost to the maintenance of secondary indices.
+Their purpose is rather to demonstrate the update functionality for the DBMS, while simultaneously assessing an appropriate performance cost to the maintenance of auxiliary data structures, such as secondary indices.

 Comment: The benchmark does not include any test or measure to verify continuous database availability or particular system features which would make the benchmarked configuration appropriate for 7x24 operation.
 References to continuous availability and 7x24 operation are included in the benchmark specification to provide a more complete picture of the anticipated decision support environment.
+A configuration offering less that 7x24 availability can produce compliant benchmark results as long as it meets all the requirements described in this specification.

-Figure 1 illustrates the TPC-D business environment and highlights the basic differences between TPC-D and other TPC benchmarks.
+Figure 1Figure 1Figure 1 illustrates the TPC-D business environment and highlights the basic differences between TPC-D and other TPC benchmarks.